satellite-image-deep-learning/techniques/README.md

 * [EmergencyNet](https://github.com/ckyrkou/EmergencyNet) -> identify fire and other emergencies from a drone
 * [satellite-deforestation](https://github.com/drewhibbard/satellite-deforestation) -> Using Satellite Imagery to Identify the Leading Indicators of Deforestation, applied to the Kaggle Challenge Understanding the Amazon from Space
 * [RSMLC](https://github.com/marjanstoimchev/RSMLC) -> code for 2023 [paper](https://www.mdpi.com/2072-4292/15/2/538): Deep Network Architectures as Feature Extractors for Multi-Label Classification of Remote Sensing Images
+* [FireRisk](https://github.com/CharmonyShen/FireRisk) -> A Remote Sensing Dataset for Fire Risk Assessment with Benchmarks Using Supervised and Self-supervised Learning

 #
 ## Segmentation